Dinehub1/reward_jar_4/doc/WALLET_JSON_AUDIT.md

 - Clarify PWA vs PKPass manifests:
   - PKPass `manifest.json` (SHA-1 map) differs from the PWA manifest (web app manifest).
 Keep naming clear in docs and code comments to prevent confusion.
+  - PWA manifest is now built by `buildPwaManifest` and used by both routes; identical icons/scope/headers.

 ---